dorbae/dorbae.github.io/_posts/2020-02-06-bigdata-dataanalysis-sqlrecipeforanalysis-006.md

 ### 4.9.2.
 Extract the change followed by date through a moving average
 * You can easily recognize the increase and decrease chage through the moving average
-* Image that you have to make the below chart
+* Imagine that you have to make the below chart

 ![screenshot004](/assets/images/posts/2020/02/2020-02-06-bigdata-sql-sqlrecipeforanalysis-006-004.png)